-Compensation will normally involve onsite works, however in some circumstances offsite contributions may be considered.
+3.4.12 Compensation will normally involve onsite works, however in some circumstances offsite contributions may be considered.
 The character and scope of these works and/ or contributions will be based on the specific negative impacts created by the development.
 The Nature Conservation Officer should be consulted for further information.

-Where a designated nature conservation site (including a Wildlife Corridor or Strategic Wildlife Corridor as defined in the Brierely Hill Area Action Plan) is harmed and both avoidance and mitigation measures will not fully neutralise the impacts, the calculation set out below will be used to determine the level of compensation required.
+3.4.13 In accordance with adopted Local Development Documents (including, as relevant, their Implementation/Delivery Plans) where sites of value for nature conservation are harmed (and both avoidance and mitigation measures will not fully neutralise the impacts), the calculation set out below will be used to determine the level of compensation required.

-The level of this planning obligation will be based on the following general rules, however the actual amount will depend on the level of impact the development creates.
+- 3.4.14 The level of this planning obligation will be based on the following general rules, however the actual amount will depend on the level of impact the development creates.
 These should be carried out either on the development site or in a location strategic for nature conservation.
-The following methods of compensation are listed in order of preference:

-Creation and establishment (min.
-15 years) of an equivalent size of new habitat, to an appropriate quality.
+The following methods of compensation are listed in order of preference: - 3.4.15 Creation and establishment (min.
+15 years) of an equivalent size of new habitat, to an appropriate quality or - 3.4.16 Provision and establishment (min.
+15 years) of significant restoration works, twice the area of that lost.